HilmiZul/kabengrpl/README.md

 ## Contribute
 Feel free if you want to contribute like bug report, bug fix or create feature.
-Follow the instruction bellow to get started.
+Follow the instruction below to get started.

 - Fork this repo into your repository
 - Clone from your repository